apache/druid/docs/querying/sql-functions.md

 ## CASE

-Returns a result based on given conditions.
+Returns a result based on given conditions:
+* Simple CASE compares an expression to a set of values or expressions.
+* Searched CASE evaluates a set of Boolean expressions.

 * **Syntax:** `CASE expr WHEN value1 THEN result1 \[ WHEN value2 THEN result2 ... \] \[ ELSE resultN \] END`
 * **Syntax:** `CASE WHEN boolean_expr1 THEN result1 \[ WHEN boolean_expr2 THEN result2 ... \] \[ ELSE resultN \] END`